Geography Playlist

 Types of Cyclones

 Cyclones vary in intensity and structure, from weak tropical disturbances to devastating hurricanes.
 They develop under different oceanic and atmospheric conditions.
-A special type of cyclone, Medicanes, forms over the Mediterranean and shares similarities with tropical systems but is weaker and smaller.
+A special type of cyclone, Medicanes , forms over the Mediterranean and shares hybrid features with tropical systems but is weaker and smaller.

 Cyclones vary in intensity and structure, from weak tropical disturbances to devastating hurricanes.
 They develop under different oceanic and atmospheric conditions.
-A special type of cyclone, Medicanes, forms over the Mediterranean and shares similarities with tropical systems but is weaker and smaller.
+A special type of cyclone, Medicanes , forms over the Mediterranean and shares hybrid features with tropical systems but is weaker and smaller.

 Comparison between Tropical Cyclones and Medicanes